Length: c. 20 minutes

-Orchestration: 4 flutes, 4 oboes, 4 clarinets, 4 bassoons, 4 horns, 4 trumpets, 3 trombones, tuba, timpani, percussion, and strings
+Orchestration: 4 flutes, 4 oboes, 4 clarinets, 4 bassoons, 4 horns, 4 trumpets, 3 trombones, tuba, timpani, percussion, strings, and solo soprano

 Correspondances was commissioned by the Berliner Philharmoniker and premiered this past September.
 The work consists of settings for soprano and orchestra of excerpts from letters (Alexander Solzhenitsyn to Mstislav and Galina Rostropovich, and Vincent Van Gogh to his brother Theo) and poetry (Prithwindra Mukherjee and Rainer Maria Rilke).
 The unifying element, according to Dutilleux, was their "inclination toward mystical thinking."